NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 6. Develop an Effective Customer Experience Management Program

-NOC teams must measure service quality and provide quality assurance on a continuous basis or risk damaging customer satisfaction and compromising the NOC’s reputation.
+NOC teams must measure service quality and provide quality assurance continuously or risk damaging customer satisfaction and compromising the NOC’s reputation.
 Effectively and consistently executing a runbook (i.e., processes and procedures) is paramount to meeting a NOC’s service level requirements.

-Core to meeting these objectives is the detailed monitoring of key network and IT assets and services.
+The detailed monitoring of key network and IT assets and services is core to meeting these objectives.
 This monitoring, data collection, and correlation—typically accomplished using a variety of protocols and tools—is the entry point into incident handling and problem management processes.

 NOC Quality Control